AdobeDocs/commerce-merchant-services.en/help/landing/saas.md

 You can use the testing data spaces in any non-production environment as long as you don't use the same data space in multiple environments at the same time.
 To use the test data space in a different environment, perform a data cleanup before you select and configure the data space in that environment.

-For Adobe Commerce Cloud Pro projects with multiple staging environments, you can request additional testing data spaces for each staging environment by [submitting a Support request](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/overview).
+For Adobe Commerce Cloud Pro projects with multiple staging environments, you can request additional testing data spaces for each staging environment by [submitting a Support request](https://experienceleague.adobe.com/home?support-tab=home#support).
 However, if you only have one staging environment and require additional testing data spaces, you have the following options:
 - Contact the Customer Success team or your appointed Customer Success Manager to request an additional Staging environment.
-There is an additional cost involved.
-- [Submit a Support request](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/overview) for an additional testing data space and indicate the business justification for the extra dataspace.
+- [Submit a Support request](https://experienceleague.adobe.com/home?support-tab=home#support) to request the additional testing data space and indicate the business justification for the extra dataspace.
 This request is subject to approval.

+Magento Open Source customers using Adobe Payment Services may also request an additional data space.
+Contact the Payments team for prior approval of the additional data spaces before submitting a [Support request](https://experienceleague.adobe.com/home?support-tab=home#support) to request the testing data space.

 ### Select or create a SaaS project {#createsaasenv}